Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Methodology

 \subsection{Unattractive \acp{FSM}}

-The second part of the new \ac{FSM} obfuscation methodology are unattractive \acp{FSM}, which help to make \acp{FSM-HP} more attractive than the original \acp{FSM}.
-An unattractive \ac{FSM} has a specific design which exploits a feature of one or more specific \ac{SFF} identification algorithms, see section \ref{sec:WA}.
-By designing an \ac{FSM} so that it specifically does not fulfill a certain \ac{SFF} feature, which is a feature for a \ac{SFF} identification algorithm, the algorithm and thus the \ac{FSM} extraction fail.
-There exist different strategies how to achieve such an \ac{FSM} design.
-Either the designer is aware of the requirements and designs the \ac{FSM} accordingly, or an existing \ac{FSM} is redesigned without changing the original functionality.
-If possible, the second strategy is preferred, as it can be done independent of the \ac{FSM} design process.
-In the following, we introduce two redesign methods to build an unattractive \ac{FSM}, based on the identified features in section \ref{sec:WA}: dissimilarity and high \ac{FP}.
+The second part of the new \ac{FSM} obfuscation methodology is unattractive \acp{FSM}, which help to make \acp{FSM-HP} more attractive than the original \acp{FSM}.
+An unattractive \ac{FSM} has a specific design that exploits, i.e. does not fulfill, a certain \ac{SFF} feature of one or more specific \ac{SFF} identification algorithms.
+As a result, the algorithm and thus the \ac{FSM} extraction fail.
+Different strategies exist to achieve such an \ac{FSM} design.
+Either the designer knows the requirements and designs the \ac{FSM} accordingly, or an existing \ac{FSM} is redesigned without changing the original functionality.
+The second strategy is preferred if possible, as it can be done independently of the \ac{FSM} design process.
+We introduce two redesign methods to build an unattractive \ac{FSM} based on the identified features in section \ref{sec:WA}: dissimilarity and high \ac{FP}.